 With a fixed field of view (20˚), the controls are not challenging – just brightness and the option to switch the color pallete (White Hot, Black Hot, InstAlert, Graded Fire and others); a single button handles recording with a short press for a still and long for video.
 The 9 Hz refresh rate is fast enough to make hand-holding practical.

-CAT mobile phones are designed to take serious abuse - with a construction that means that they can be dropped without having to worry about dents or cracked screens.
+CAT mobile phones are designed to take serious abuse - with a construction that means that they can be dropped without having to worry about dents or cracking its Gorilla Glass 6 screen.
 With IP68 rating it can be submerged in 3m of water without fear of ingress.
-But this industrial design also comes with some useful additional features that you don't find on a phone – including a very capable thermal imaging camera built on the FLIR 3.5 sensor (4x more pixels than the previous model and MSX).
+But this industrial design also comes with some useful additional features that you don't find on a phone – including a very capable thermal imaging camera built on the FLIR 3.5 sensor (160 x 120).
 This is useful as it’ll reduce the things you need to carry and avoids any connecting with IR cameras via Bluetooth or cables.
-The phone too is a perfectly serviceable affair that will keep you connected via all your favorite apps – even if it may lack some of the refinements of the top camera phones, but has a 12 megapixel Sony sensor, comes with Android 10 (with 11 promised) and supports the Android Enterprise feature set.
+The phone too is a perfectly serviceable affair with 660 Octo Core 2GHz CPU that will run your favorite apps and 6GB storage for them.
+Even if it may lack some of the refinements of the top camera phones, it has a 12 megapixel Sony sensor, comes with Android 10 (with 11 promised) and supports the Android Enterprise feature set.